Struggling to get interviews?

 Personalize your resume structure

 Arrange sections so your most relevant qualifications appear first.
-The standard chronological resume format is common, but it doesn’t always capture the full scope of your academic and extracurricular accomplishments.
+The standard chronological resume format is common.

 Skip a summary section unless you truly need to fill the page.
 In most cases, that space is better used for additional accomplishments instead.